 Formerly the national capital and seat of kings, Kraków (English Cracow or Krakow) is still considered to be Poland’s capital of culture.
+I was born and raised in Lodz – another great polish city to visit, but Krakow stole my heart.
 As the nation’s major tourist destination, it almost seems to have been designed for the convenience and pleasure of its many visitors.
 It is a beautiful city, with a living culture and full of great places to stay and to eat.
 On top of this, the whole old town is within easy walking distance.

 Cheap flights and a lively nightlife have made Krakow a popular international destination for young people.
 But it is much more than that.
 It is a great family friendly place to explore and for anyone who just wants to soak up its historic atmosphere.
 Read on for things to do in Krakow with kids or without.

 Krakow Old Town – Stare Miasto